Digital Nomad Life in Perugia, Italy

 When we asked expats and global nomads about the quality of medical care in Perugia, they replied:

 "Perugia offers a wide range of healthcare services to its citizens.
 The city is home to several hospitals, including the University Hospital of Perugia, which is the largest hospital in the region and provides a wide range of medical services.
 Additionally, there are several private clinics and medical centers in the city that offer specialized care in areas such as cardiology, neurology, and oncology.
 Perugia also has a number of pharmacies, which provide prescription medications and over-the-counter drugs.
 The city also has a number of health centers that provide primary care services, such as vaccinations, physicals, and general health screenings.
-Finally, Perugia has a number of mental health services, including counseling and therapy," said one foreigner in Perugia.
+Finally, Perugia has a number of mental health services, including counseling and therapy," said one digital nomad in Perugia.

 Connect